nkowaokwu/igbo-api-admin/README.md

 npx firebase login
 ```

-### Step 2: Create Firebase Projects
+### Step 2: Create Firebase Project

 This project, in production, uses a production and staging Firebase projects to enable authentication, functions, and firestore.

-For local development, you will need to create your **own** Firebase project to be able to make changes.
+For local development, you will need to create your **own single** Firebase project to be able to make changes.

 Navigate to [Firebase](https://console.firebase.google.com) and create a new Firebase project.